How it works

 −20

-No Zillow data
+No primary market index data

-Zillow is the highest-quality real-time signal; its absence significantly reduces estimate quality.
+The primary market index is the highest-quality real-time signal; its absence significantly reduces estimate quality.

 −15 each